A low-storage method consistent with second-order statistics for time-resolved databases of turbulent channel flow up to $Re_\tau=5300$: Performance results

-The scaling of the code has been tested for cases ranging from small ones used for code validation, to a case equivalent to the largest simulation performed.
-All cases tested have a grid ($N_x\times N_y\times N_z$) with an aspect ratio similar to the production run, to keep performance comparable.
-The maximum and minimum number of GPUs used to run each case is limited by code design and by GPU memory.
-The domain decomposition is intended to exploit maximum GPU occupancy and minimum global communications.
-The plane-plane decomposition mentioned above constrains the maximum number of GPUs on which the code can run to the number of points in $y$.
-When both numbers coincide, a single $x$-$z$ plane is processed per GPU.
-On the other hand, the minimum number of GPUs required is constrained by the memory of each GPU.
-The code has been tailored to achieve maximum speed while keeping memory consumption low enough to run large cases in a reasonable number of GPUs.
-A summary of test cases is presented in table \ref{tab:1}.
+The scaling properties of the code have been tested for different cases ranging from small to large cases.
+The number of GPUs on which each case can be run is limited by code design and by GPU memory.
+The maximum number of GPUs $N_{gpus}^{min}$ is constrained by the domain decomposition so that it cannot be larger than $N_y$, while them minimum $N_{gpus}^{min}$ is limited by the available GPU memory ($\sim 6$GB for the K20).
+A summary of the test cases run is presented in table \ref{tab:1}.

-Results of the scaling tests conducted in PizDaint, a GPU-based supercomputer part of the PRACE Tier-0 network \cite{cscs}, are shown in figure \ref{fig:21}.
-Efficiency is defined as $t/t_{ideal}$ where $t$ is the execution time per RK3 step in $N_{gpus}$ GPUs, and $t_{ideal}=t_0N_0/N_{gpus}$ is the ideal expected time, where $N_0$ is the minimum number of GPUs that can be used for a particular grid size, determined by the GPU memory, and $t_0$ is the execution time for that case.
-The total time spent per RK3 step and degree of freedom (DoF), $ \tau={t N_{gpus}/DoF}$, is compared in figure \ref{fig:21}(b) for all test cases.
-Table \ref{tab:1} compares the minimum $\tau$ for each case, showing the good scalability properties of the code.
-These scaling results prove the suitability of the code for simulations in large high-performance computing facilities.
-The speed-up obtained by using GPUs allows us to run simulations for longer times than with typical CPU codes.